HP 9000 725 Workstations

 725, Thomas Schanz CC BY-SA 4.0

 725 were built in two different designs: one based on PA-7100 processors and HP ASP chipset.
-This original 725/50 was billed by HP as low-cost workstation for applications that require fast X Window System performance and 2D/3D wireframe graphics such as CAD, MCAD, CASE and publishing.
-All at price points comparable to PCs.
+This original 725/50 was billed by HP as low-cost workstation for applications that require fast X Window System performance and 2D/3D wireframe graphics such as CAD, MCAD, CASE and publishing at price points comparable to PCs.

 Processors